tcolwell7/R-repository/README.md

 1. Tidyverse - Data wrangling, exploration, cleaning, transformations - the package I use daily for everything.
 2. Openxlsx - Automation of spreadsheet outputs.
 Don't fancy saving and formatting a dozen spreadsheets at a time?
 Learn openxlsx.
 3. Janitor - Write clean, concise and smart code using simple functions which will improve coding efficiency.
-4. Stringr - tbc.
+4. Stringr - String manipulaiton made easy.
-5. Functions - tbc
+5. loops&lists - loop and store data easily enabling simple automation of repetative tasks.
-6. Loops - tbc.
+6. Functions - tbc.
 7. ggplot - tbc.
-8. more to come..